 Your thesis deposit is not complete until you have made all corrections requested by the Graduate College Thesis Office and have submitted all supporting items required for the deposit.
 All corrections and additional materials must be received in satisfactory condition by the Thesis Office no later than 5:00 p.m. on the day of the deposit deadline for your intended graduation period.
-Please note that the Graduate College does not accept emailed or hard copy thesis submissions for review or deposit.
+Once the thesis or dissertation has been approved for deposit by the Graduate College, no additional changes to the document will be allowed.
+Note: The Graduate College does not accept emailed or hard copy thesis submissions for review or deposit.
 To ensure that you are meeting the most current requirements, please check the Graduate College's website: